 We have also checked whether the nucleosome depletion 5'-upstream of CTCF is related to transposon transcription.
-Using coordinates of ChIP-seq peaks of RNA Pol III determined previously in ESCs (53), we found that 33% of co-localisations of TFIIIC and Pol III and 17% of co-localisations of SINE repeats and Pol III overlapped with our CTCF motifs.
-Thus, not only the DNA repeats are responsible for the AT-rich region 5'-upstream of CTCF, but also their transcription may be linked to the asymmetric nucleosome depletion pattern.
+Using coordinates of ChIP-seq peaks of RNA Pol III determined previously in ESCs (58), we found that 33% of co-localisations of TFIIIC and Pol III and 17% of colocalisations of SINE repeats and Pol III overlapped with our CTCF motifs.
+Thus, not only the DNA repeats are responsible for the AT-rich region 5'-upstream of CTCF, but also their Pol III-dependent transcription may be linked to the asymmetric nucleosome depletion pattern.